Whitcomb Street Barber shop

 C Rose Barber Shop

-The upstairs rooms at No 27 our barbers on Whitcomb Street were once home to Sir Mortimer Wheeler (1890-1976), Britain’s best-known archaeologist of the 20th Century and a lively performer on television.
+The upstairs rooms at No 27 on Whitcomb Street was once home to Sir Mortimer Wheeler (1890-1976), Britain’s best-known archaeologist of the 20th Century and a lively performer on television.
 Our research shows that barbers in London have operated from this address for more than 100 years.
 In 1879, the premises were occupied by saddlers; while newsagents Wonters & Charles were at No. 21.

 Then in 1896, the saddlers disappeared and the business at No. 27 was described as Wonters & Charles Mens Hairdressing.
 In the 20th Century, the name was changed to The Pall Mall Toilet Saloon whose card described the proprietor as “Mr R. Rose”.
 Mr Rose then bequeathed the business to a relative, “C Rose”, who added his name to the shop front signage.